Architecture

 Parties in the field

-Within each of the disciplines within spatial design, a trade or professional association is active: the Dutch Association of Architectural Firms (BNA), the Dutch Association of Urban Planners and Planners (BNSP), the Dutch Association of Interior Architects (BNI) and the Dutch Association for Garden and Landscape Architecture (NVTL).
-These associations work together within the framework of Platform Design NL to put the importance of design and design research on the agenda and to promote discussion about the spatial quality of the Netherlands.
+Within each of the disciplines within spatial design, there is a union or professional association active: the Royal Association of Dutch Architectural Firms (BNA), Professional Association of Dutch Urban Planners and Spatial Planners ( )BNSP), Professional Association of Dutch Interior Architects ( )BNI) and the Dutch Association for Garden and Landscape Architecture (NVTL).
+The professional associations advocate for the interests of the field and safeguard the quality of the profession.
+In addition, they promote collaboration among their members and support firms with knowledge and information.
+For example, the BNA opened a Legal and Procurement Desk for members in 2025 (BNA 2025).
+The NVTL introduced a similar option for its members in 2025 (NVTL 2025).
+The BNA and the professional associations collaborate within the connection van Platform Design NL to put the importance of design and design research on the agenda and to promote discussion about the spatial quality of the Netherlands.

-Important partners in the implementation of the ARO are the College of Government Architects and Government Advisors (CRa) and the Stimulation Fund for Creative Industries (Stimulation Fund).
-The CRa operates from the studio of the Government Architect and has consisted since 2021 of Government Architect Francesco Veenstra (architect), Government Advisor for the Physical Environment Jannemarie de Jonge (landscape architect) and Government Advisor for the Physical Environment Wouter Veldhuis (urban planner).
-The CRa advises the government on issues related to spatial quality, but is also responsible for selecting architects for assignments from the central government.
+An important partner in shaping spatial policy in the Netherlands is the Executive Council of the Government and Government Advisors (CRa).
+The CRa operates from the Studio of the Chief Government Architect and Government Advisors and consists of Chief Government Architect Francesco Veenstra (2021-present, architect), Government Advisor for the Physical Living Environment Noël van Dooren (2025-present, landscape architect), and Government Advisor for the Physical Living Environment Thijs van Spaandonk (2025-present, urban planning).
+The CRa operates from an independent position and advises the Central Government, both solicited and unsolicited, on issues relating to spatial quality, but is also responsible for selecting architects for assignments from the Central Government (CRa 2025a).

 Turnover and diversity of working methods

-Based on a survey among BNA members, the trade association estimates the total turnover of architectural firms at 1.055 million euros in 2022 (Panteia 2023).
+Based on a survey of BNA members, the association estimates the total turnover of architectural firms at 1.055 million euros in 2022 (Panteia 2023).
 This is based on an average turnover per firm of 502.000 euros per year.
-The largest part of the turnover came from residential construction (48 percent), followed by assignments for offices (12 percent), healthcare (9 percent) and other projects (9 percent).
-Larger firms show a more varied portfolio of assignments, while smaller firms mainly focus on residential construction assignments.
+The largest share of the turnover came from residential construction (48 percent), followed by commissions for offices (12 percent), healthcare (9 percent), and other projects (9 percent).
+Larger firms show a more varied portfolio of assignments, while smaller firms focus primarily on residential projects.

-Spatial design tasks occur in the Netherlands at every scale level: from renovations to buildings, from urban development plans for residential areas to regional landscape designs.
-There are many different clients: private individuals, project developers, housing corporations, municipalities, construction companies, and combinations.
-For example, project developers sometimes also include corporate tasks in their developments, and some architects develop projects themselves.
-The design sector is therefore characterised by a great diversity of working methods.
-The BNA research shows that the majority of clients for architectural firms in 2022 were private individuals (29 percent), followed by project developers (19 percent) and companies (18 percent).
-Of all assignments, more than three quarters (76 percent) were not obtained in competition (Panteia 2023).
+Spatial design challenges in the Netherlands occur at every scale: from renovations to buildings, from urban planning schemes for residential areas to regional landscape designs.
+There are many different clients involved: private individuals, project developers, housing associations, municipalities, construction companies, and consortiums.
+For instance, project developers sometimes incorporate corporate assignments into their developments, and some architects develop projects themselves.
+Thus, the design sector is characterized by a great diversity of working methods.
+Research by the BNA shows that the majority of clients for architectural firms in 2022 were private individuals (29 percent), followed by project developers (19 percent) and companies (18 percent).
+Of all commissions, over three-quarters (76 percent) were not obtained through competition (Panteia 2023).

 Assignments can be awarded directly, with or without the help of a consultancy firm, or via a design competition or tender.
 The range of tasks varies per assignment: from design research and design advice (for example in the case of building maintenance) to the design of (parts of) a building to a total design and projects that also include construction, financing, operation and maintenance.

 Often a separation is made between the design and the technical elaboration/realization of a project.
-Although design assignments do not follow a fixed pattern, it works The New Regulation (DNR) – a standard contract form with task descriptions – is disciplinary.
-This contract form has been applied to the majority of projects since 2008, accounting for 60 to 80 percent of turnover (Panteia 2023).
-Due to uncertainties in the market, it is often kept open which tasks the design assignment exactly includes.
+Although design assignments do not follow a fixed pattern, it works The New Regulation (DNR) – a standard contract form with task descriptions – is indeed disciplinary.
+This contract form has been applied to the majority of projects since 2008, accounting for 60 to 80 percent of revenue (Panteia 2023)

 What else do we want to know about Architecture domain?

-Moreover, the architectural sector is not bound by national borders.
-It is a domain par excellence that must be viewed from an international perspective.
-This international position of designers is stimulated by cultural policy (Uslu 2022).
-Not only are Dutch architects and agencies active abroad, the Netherlands itself also attracts international design agencies.
-The impact of this two-track interaction on the Dutch design climate deserves further attention.
+Furthermore, the architecture sector is not bound by national borders.
+It is pre-eminently a domain that must be viewed from an international perspective.
+Cultural policy encourages this international position of designers (Uslu 2022).
+Not only are Dutch architects and firms active abroad, but the Netherlands itself also attracts international design firms.
+The impact of this dual interaction on the Dutch design climate deserves further attention.

 Would you like to know more about the Architecture domain?